optodeveloper/SSH-Demo/README.md

 4. Select or create an account with Admin permissions.
 5. Copy the long string under **API Key** at the bottom of the page, it will look like "`M7FjTXTepYhQnc9fFViTP3S3pY5GcwYP`".
 6. Go back to the shell and replace the `key` variable string value with the key from the Admin user, *just using arrow keys* (left clicking with your mouse will not work) go to the end of the key and backspace to remove the old string.
-7. With the cursor in between the completely empty quotes `apiKey = ''` right click anywhere on the screen to paste the copied API key into PuTTY.
+7. With the cursor in between the completely empty quotes `apiKey = ''`, right click anywhere on the PuTTY screen to paste the copied API key into PuTTY.
+8. The only thing on the screen should be `apiKey = 'M7FjTXTepYhQnc9fFViTP3S3pY5GcwYP'` with the text matching your own API key.
-7. Press `ctrl + o` to write out (save) the changes, and press `enter` to keep the same file name.
+9. Press `ctrl + o` to write out (save) the changes, and press `enter` to keep the same file name when prompted.
 You should see "wrote lines" at the bottom of the screen.
-8. Press `ctrl + x` to exit the _nano_ text editor.
+10. Press `ctrl + x` to exit the _nano_ text editor.
 There should be no prompt since you just saved the changes.

 ### Python Scripts